TEAMuP-dev/HARP/model_validation/README.md

 ```
 model_validation/reports/2026-07-18T14-30-00/   (local time)
 ├── report.json          machine-readable results
 ├── report.md            results table, with full error text below it
 ├── assets/              the test inputs synthesized for this run
-└── pitch_shifter/   one per local example (examples tier only)
+└── examples/            examples tier only, one directory per example
+    └── pitch_shifter/
         ├── app.log      the example's stdout and stderr
         └── _outputs/    whatever the example itself wrote
 ```

 Both reports record the command line the run was invoked with.
 Exit code is `0` when everything passes, `1` on any model failure, and `2` when the run could not proceed at all (missing token, no models found, bad configuration).

-Each example runs in its own directory here rather than in its source directory. pyharp writes model outputs to an `_outputs` folder under the working directory, so this keeps a run's files together and leaves the pyharp checkout untouched.
+Each example runs in its own directory under `examples/` rather than in its source directory. pyharp writes model outputs to an `_outputs` folder under the working directory, so this keeps a run's files together and leaves the pyharp checkout untouched.